 Priya didn’t share that email because of a stat.
 She did it because of Kavita.

-And while we can’t pinpoint what drives every donation, one thing’s clear—organisations like Edesia, Smile Foundation, and CARE are growing.
-Their storytelling, transparency, and outreach—including through newsletters—keep their communities close, informed, and inspired.
+And while we can’t pinpoint what drives every donation, one thing’s clear: organisations like Edesia, Smile Foundation, and CARE are growing.
+Their mix of storytelling, openness and regular outreach, especially through newsletters, helps their community stay close, stay informed and feel genuinely encouraged.

-Feel free to subscribe—and if it resonates, we’d be happy to explore how we can create something meaningful together.
+You are welcome to subscribe, and if it feels like it speaks to you, we would be glad to explore how we can build something meaningful together.